kristentann/ClosetProject/README.md

 - I want to be able to sort the clothes in my closet in each category.
 - I want to check if I have a similar clothing piece in my closet
 - I want to know the number of clothes I have in each category.
+- I want to see the tops/ formal wear I have of a certain colour.